hisn00/EnkuShield/README.md

 ## 🌍 Overview

-EnkuShield is an interactive cryptography tool designed for encoding and decoding text or files using multiple algorithms — from common Base64 and Caesar Cipher to custom mathematical encryption formulas.
+EnkuShield is an interactive cryptography tool designed for encoding and decoding text or files using multiple algorithms from common Base64 and Caesar Cipher to custom mathematical encryption formulas.

-Built with 💻 Python (Flask) and 🎨 HTML/CSS, it combines simplicity, power and flexibility.
+Built with 💻 Python it combines simplicity, power and flexibility.
 Perfect for:
 - 🧠 Learning cryptography
 - 🔐 CTF (Capture The Flag) competitions